bitshifter/glam-rs/ARCHITECTURE.md

 ## High level structure

-`glam` supports a number of permutations of vector, quaternion and matrix types for `f32`, `f64`, `i32` and `u32` primitives, with SSE2 or wasm32 for some `f32` types and scalar fallbacks if SIMD is not available.
+`glam` supports a number of permutations of vector, quaternion and matrix types for `f32`, `f64`, `i32` and `u32` primitives, with SSE2, NEON, or WASM SIMD for some `f32` types and scalar fallbacks if SIMD is not available.

 ### Component access via Deref

 The `Deref` trait is used to provide direct access to SIMD vector components like `.x`, `.y` and so on.
 The `Deref` implementation will return `XYZ<T>` structure on which the vector components are accessible.
 Unfortunately if users dereference the public types they will see confusing errors messages about `XYZ` types but this on balance seemed preferable to needing to setter and getting methods to read and write component values.

 ## Code generation